antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 coding review than coding myself.

 **An architect?** A big part of my work is to improve systems and platforms.
 Listen to problems and propose solutions.
-But I don't feel like the guy who do a plan which must be blindly followed by others.
+But I don't feel like the guy who does a plan which must be blindly followed by others.
 I don't want to be a gatekeeper who says what can be used and what can't.
 I'm not saying here all architects are gatekeepers but it may happen some times.
 In enough big organizations is normal, even healthy, to have some duplicities.
 I see design